Skip to Content

 This, combined with a love of Disney movies, is why you buy a ticket.

-Interactive Elements: There were times during the show that elements on the floor became interactive.
+Interactive Elements: There were times during the show when elements on the floor became interactive.
 Examples of this included stars and flowers on the floor that parted like the Red Sea as you walked through them.

 Kids especially liked this, which was also somewhat annoying (more on that below).